 That said, it’s possible to get more insight into things using the Wayback Machine, which shows what websites used to look like in years past.
-The First Day Loan page used to includes more details on their products.
+The First Day Loan page used to include more details on their products.
 They may have changed slightly over the years, but probably not much.

 Here’s what borrowers can expect:

 - Annual Percentage Rates (APRs) between 36% and 690%